 Youth 2030 Movement is a movement of young leaders, child rights activists and democracy activists who work to strengthen young people’s place in democracy.
 The goal is for all young people in Sweden to have power and influence over their own lives and the democratic structure of society.

-When the C10 Awards took place in Malmö in January 2020, it was the sixth time that ten courageous leaders from Sweden and across the world were rewarded for the fight for some of the most vulnerable children in the world.
+When the C10 Awards took place in Malmö in January 2020, it was the sixth time that ten courageous leaders from Sweden and across the globe were rewarded for their work for some of the most vulnerable children in the world.
 Everything started with an eye-opening book.

-When tens of thousands of unaccompanied children and youth came to Sweden in 2015, The Stenbeck Stiftelse and Reach for Change realized that action was needed, and it was needed fast.
+When tens of thousands of unaccompanied children and youth came to Sweden in 2015, Stenbecks Stiftelse and Reach for Change realized that action was needed, and it was needed fast.
 A few months later, the initiative Innovation for Integration was launched.
-During the years since, the foundations have supported seven social entrepreneurs and together they have developed solutions to improve the situation for unaccompanied children and youth in Sweden.
+In the years since then, the foundations have supported seven social entrepreneurs, and, together, they have developed solutions to improve the situation for unaccompanied children and youth in Sweden.

-“Hi politicians and decision-makers, we have a chance to create tailwind for everyone.”
+"Hi politicians and decision-makers, we have a chance to create tailwind for everyone.”
 That was the call to action issued to newly elected politicians by the five organizations that make up Medvind (Tailwind).
-It was a call to action for the right of all children and youth to be a part of society, for homeless people's right to health, and for poor people's human rights.
+It was a call to action for the right of all children and youth to be a part of society, for homeless people’s right to health, and for poor people’s human rights.

 Over the past decade, the Stenbeck Stiftelse has directly and indirectly (through platforms like Reach for Change) supported hundreds of organizations and individuals in the civil society.
 They all have in common that they work to create better life conditions for especially vulnerable groups.
 But they also have in common that they operate in a fast-moving world and under conditions that are constantly changing.
 The borders between the sectors of society are dissolving; digitalization is accelerating; and there is a gradual shift towards more individualistic values.
 These are some of the societal trends that have affected – and been affected by – the Stenbeck Stiftelse and the initiatives supported by the foundation over the past decade.